 The term ‘scientific analysis’ can cover a wide range of different processes, including chemical analysis, isotopic analysis, metallographic imaging, radiocarbon analysis, and use-wear analysis.
 In addition, analyses of the same nature can be undertaken using different analytical techniques, for example Energy-Dispersive Scanning Electron Microscopy (SEM-EDS) and Optical Emission Spectroscopy (OES) both produce quantitative chemical data but through different procedures and to different precisions.
 Nevertheless, different types of analysis can be included in one encompassing logical entity, linked to a sample by the property of being the result of scientific observation.
 Samples are usually taken from metal artefacts.
 However, in the case of radiocarbon analyses, the sample can also be from the context in which the metal artefact was found.
 All analyses have common properties but a key attribute for the correct interpretation of analytical results is their quality.

 Quality of data may be inferred from the literature or can be decided as the data are entered.
-For example, in the case of analysis undertaken to understand the chemical composition of an artefact, we have decided that X-Ray Fluorescence analysis performed by a portable instrument (pXRF) is sufficient to understand the broad composition of a metal artefact: whether it is an artefact made of just copper or if it has alloying elements.
-This technique is less reliable for evaluating the presence of copper impurities (e.g. Nørgaard 2017).
-Those data are recorded into the database, but the FLAME team decided not to use them when constructing compositional groups.
-While the unreliabilty of pXRF is often commented on, this database includes early dissolution atomic emission spectroscopy (AES), which is precise but can be inaccurate due to the chance of contamination.
+For example, it is well known that the quality of analysis obtainable with X-Ray Fluorescence analysis performed by a portable instrument (pXRF) on unpolished surface is significantly inferior to the one obtainable sampling the core of on an object and analysing it with other intruments such as SEM, XRF or or ICP-MS, providing that the instrument is well-calibrated.
+However, it is not data entering the moment when data should be excluded, but it should be given to the user all the information to decide a correct use of the data.
+For example, the FLAME team decided not to use data from pXRF when constructing compositional groups.
+This database includes also early dissolution atomic emission spectroscopy (AES), which is precise but can be inaccurate due to the chance of contamination.
 For the FLAME database, techniques are being ranked on the basis of their acuracy and precision.
 This will allow for specific types of analysis, and unreliable techniques, to be filtered out from different applications and conclusions.
 The key point in any use of this database is being explicit about who inferred this reliabilty, and why.

 The scientific analytical results are recorded in FLAME-D values as they are published.
 This includes all the symbols present in previous publications, as discussed above.
 We preserve this information and coding, and separate it from the section of the database where further interpretation of data is performed, for example assigning these symbols a numerical value to allow statistical analysis.
 There is not, and probably there cannot be, a universally recognised way to do this, therefore the same uncertainty can be interpreted in different ways.
 One example was provided by Ottaway (1982) who substituted “traces” and “<” with half the value of the minimum detection limit of the instrument (Ottaway 1982, Appendix XXIII).
 Krause (2003) simply substituted traces with “0”, and removes the less than sign from “<n” to leave n, with n being the percentage in weight of an element.
 FLAME-D is able to apply all these different possible schemes to the same dataset and track the impact of different approaches.
 The key points to maintain are: first, original data and interpreted data are both recorded, and clearly separated into two different entities.
 Second, the choices taken to transform symbols into numbers are being explicitly stated.